 by Matt Slick

-In America, too many Christians are comfortable with their lives, their VCR's, their remote control TV's, their air conditioned cars, retirement funds, and their polished preachers.
+In America, too many Christians are comfortable with their lives, their VCR's, their remote control TV's, their air-conditioned cars, retirement funds, and their polished preachers.
 Our comfort is important to us.
 But, it can lure us into a casual relationship with God because all our earthly needs are met.
-Such casualness destroys the urgency, the intimacy of dependence upon God that excites and motivates the believe into action when God miraculously and continuously provides our needs.
+Such casualness destroys the urgency, the intimacy of dependence upon God that excites and motivates the believer into action when God miraculously and continuously provides our needs.
 I also believe that many pastors are failing to do what the Bible says to do: equip the saints (Eph.
 4:12).
-I suspect far too many pastors are more concerned about not offending their own congregations with the whole gospel than spreading its truth, lest people go find another church to be comfortable in.
+I suspect far too many pastors are more concerned about not offending their own congregations with the whole gospel than spreading its truth, lest people go find another church in which to be comfortable.
 Growing in Christ means to become mature and daily pick up your cross to follow Jesus.
-The pastor is not there to baby-sit Christians.
+The pastor is not there to babysit Christians.
 He is not there to simply comfort them and to make them feel warm and cozy, nor is he there to reflect the current social trends and mores of the secular environment.
-He is there to equip the saints, to call them to repentance and holiness, to present God's word, to train them up to be more like Jesus (Eph.
-4:12), and to help them mature in Christ so that they can become a people of action, as well as a people of love.
+He is there to equip the saints, to call them to repentance and holiness, to present God's Word, to train them up to be more like Jesus (Eph.
+4:12), and to help them mature in Christ so that they can become a people of action as well as a people of love.

 Is this too harsh?

 Pastors have a huge job before them.
-They are to preach God's word, teach the congregation, counsel, model godliness, and equip the saints.
+They are to preach God's Word, teach the congregation, counsel, model godliness, and equip the saints.
 This is difficult to do, especially when secularism is slowly making inroads into the hearts and minds of Christians.
 Regarding moral issues, Christians, statistically, are in bad shape.
-According to Barna Research online, of those claiming to be born again, only 23% believe abortion should be illegal; 34% believe homosexuality is alright; 36% believe that a man and a woman living together is okay; 37% says profanity is acceptable; only 20% believe it is wrong to get drunk, etc. This is truly sad and dangerous.
-Oh sure, you may say they are not 'real' Christians.
+According to Barna Research online, of those claiming to be born again, only 23% believe abortion should be illegal, 34% believe homosexuality is alright, 36% believe that a man and a woman living together is okay, 37% says profanity is acceptable, only 20% believe it is wrong to get drunk, etc. This is truly sad and dangerous.
+Oh sure, you may say that they are not "real" Christians.
 I hope you're right.
-But, the statistics are real and those who are truly born again should be out there fighting against abortion, homosexuality, drunkenness, etc., as well as praying for and seeking revival in Christian churches.
+But, the statistics are real, and those who are truly born again should be out there fighting against abortion, homosexuality, drunkenness, etc., as well as praying for and seeking revival in Christian churches.

 The Christian Church needs to wake Up!

-Christianity is under an ever increasing attack.
+Christianity is under an ever-increasing attack.
 Here in America, laws are being passed to reduce and remove our religious freedoms.
-Prayer has been removed from schools, the 10 Commandments removed from courtrooms.
+Prayer has been removed from schools and the 10 Commandments removed from courtrooms.
 Movies and TV routinely portray Christians as ignorant bigots.
-Universities constantly attack the absolutes of Christianity and some even promote Eastern Mysticism, witchcraft, relativism, and a homosexual agenda by having representatives of these lies come in and teach!
+Universities constantly attack the absolutes of Christianity, and some even promote Eastern Mysticism, witchcraft, relativism, and a homosexual agenda by having representatives of these lies come in and teach!
 Secular society as a whole is imposing its moral agenda upon all people, the church included, and it is working!
-Christians are starting to listen to the false teaching of a fallen world and recanting on biblical doctrines of the Trinity, the deity of Christ, of Jesus being the only way, of moral absolutes, and of there being a Day of Judgment with the unsaved going to hell.
+Christians are starting to listen to the false teaching of a fallen world and recanting on Biblical doctrines of the Trinity, the deity of Christ, of Jesus being the only way, of moral absolutes, and of their being a Day of Judgment with the unsaved going to Hell.
 This is the sign of apostasy within the church!

 "All authority has been given to Me in heaven and on earth.
 19Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age," (Matt.
 28:18-20, NASB).